rui314/mold/CONTRIBUTING.md

 # Contributing to mold

-Summary: When you send a patch that is longer than 10 lines, you must agree that the patch is released under the dual license of the GNU AGPLv3 and the MIT license.
-As an indication of agreement, please add a `Signed-off-by` line to your commit message using `git commit -s`.

-Here is the long official version:

-mold is currently licensed under the GNU AGPLv3, but I want to relicense it under a more liberal license in the future.
-To make this possible, I want all patches to be submitted under the dual license of the GNU AGPLv3 and the MIT license (the "Dual License") from the beginning.
+We request all patches to mold to be released under the dual license of the GNU AGPLv3 and the MIT license.
+Please read the following and sign-off your patch as an indication of agreement.

-To make it clear that contributors have agreed to release their patches under the Dual License, I introduced a sign-off procedure just like the Linux kernel project did.
-The sign-off is a simple line at the end of the git commit message, which certifies that you wrote it or otherwise have the right to pass it on as an open-source patch.
-The rules are pretty simple: if you can certify the below:

 > ## Developer's Certificate of Origin
 >
 > By making a contribution to this project, I certify that:
 >
 >  1. The contribution was created in whole or in part by me and I
->     have the right to submit it under the Dual License; or
+>     have the right to submit it under the Dual License of the GNU
+>     AGPLv3 and the MIT license; or
 >
 >  2. The contribution is based upon previous work that, to the best
 >     of my knowledge, is covered under the the Dual License and I